 Pears are a mild, sweet fruit with a fibrous center.
-They are rich in important antioxidants, flavonoids and dietary fiber and pack all of those nutrients in a fat-free, cholesterol-free, 100-calorie package.
+They are rich in important antioxidants, flavonoids and dietary fiber and pack all of these nutrients in a fat-free, cholesterol-free, 100-calorie package.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+This Medical News Today Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
 It provides a nutritional breakdown of the pear and an in-depth look at its possible health benefits, how to incorporate more pears into your diet and any potential health risks of consuming pears.

 Possible health benefits of consuming pears

-Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.
+Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of a number of health conditions.

-Many studies have suggested that increasing consumption of plant foods like pears decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant foods like pears decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion, increased energy, and a lower weight.

-The National Institute of Medicine based their recommendation on a review of the findings from several large studies.
-They found that diets with 14 grams fiber for every 1000 calories were associated with significant reductions in the risk of both coronary heart disease and type 2 diabetes.
+The National Institute of Medicine based its recommendation on a review of the findings from several large studies.
+They found that diets with 14 grams of fiber for every 1,000 calories were associated with significant reductions in the risk of both coronary heart disease and type 2 diabetes.

-The easiest way to increase fiber intake is to increase your consumption of fruits and vegetables.
-Just one medium pear provides 6 grams of fiber, about 24% of the daily need for a woman under 50.
+The easiest way to increase fiber intake is to increase the consumption of fruits and vegetables.
+Just one medium-sized pear provides 6 grams of fiber, about 24 percent of the daily need for a woman under 50.

-High fiber diets have been shown to decrease the prevalence in flare-ups of diverticulitis by absorbing water in the colon and making bowel movements easier to pass.
-Eating a healthful, fruit and vegetable and fiber-filled diet can reduce pressure and inflammation in the colon.
+Diverticulitis is when bulging sacs in the lining of the large intestine become infected or inflamed.
+High fiber diets have been shown to decrease the frequency of flare-ups of diverticulitis by absorbing water in the colon and making bowel movements easier to pass.
+Eating a healthful diet including plenty of fruit, vegetables, and fiber can reduce pressure and inflammation in the colon.

-Although the cause of diverticular disease is still unknown, it has been repeatedly associated with a low fiber diet.2
+Although the exact cause of diverticular disease is still unknown, it has repeatedly been associated with a low fiber diet.

-Fruits and vegetables that are high in fiber help to keep you feeling full longer and are also low in calories.
-Increased fiber intakes have been shown to enhance weight loss for obese individuals.
+Fruits and vegetables that are high in fiber help to keep you feeling fuller for longer and are also low in calories.
+Increased fiber intake has been shown to enhance weight loss for obese individuals.

 Cardiovascular disease and cholesterol

-Increased fiber intakes have also been shown to lower blood pressure and cholesterol levels.
-A review of 67 separate controlled trials found that even a modest 10-gram per day increase in fiber intake reduced LDL and total cholesterol.
+Increased fiber intake has also been shown to lower blood pressure and cholesterol levels.
+A review of 67 separate controlled trials found that even a modest 10-gram per day increase in fiber intake reduced LDL (low-density lipoprotein or "bad" cholesterol) and total cholesterol.

 Recent studies have shown that dietary fiber may even play a role in regulating the immune system and inflammation, consequently decreasing the risk of inflammation-related conditions such as cardiovascular disease, diabetes, cancer, and obesity.

-A high fiber diet is associated with a lower risk of developing diabetes and keeps blood sugar stable.
+A high-fiber diet is associated with a lower risk of developing diabetes and more stable blood sugar levels.

 The fiber content in pears prevents constipation and promotes regularity for a healthy digestive tract.

-Regular, adequate bowel movements are crucial for the daily excretion toxins through the bile and stool.
-Pears are approximately 84% water, which help to keep stools soft and flush the digestive system of toxins.
+Regular, adequate bowel movements are crucial for the daily excretion of toxins through the bile and stool.
+Pears are approximately 84 percent water, which helps keep stools soft and flush the digestive system of toxins.